curious-containers/curious-containers.github.io/_docs/2040-container-images.md

 # Docker

 There are many ways to build a Docker image.
 In our examples we chose `docker.io/debian:9.5-slim` as a base image, because it is relatively small and dependencies can easily be installed from the Debian package repositories via `apt-get install`.
 A POSIX shell (`/bin/sh`), as it is preconfigured in most images, and a Python3 interpreter (version >= 3.4), must be installed.

 For the image to be used effectively, RED connector commandline applications have to be installed.
 In order to use any of the standard connectors provided by the Curious Containers project, a Python3 interpreter must be installed as well.
 Since Docker provides a clean environment by default, we have to set the `PATH` environment variables explicitely.
 Please note, that your own application also needs to be located in a directory which is included in `PATH`.

-Another requirement is, that the application and the RED connectors are executed as user with uid:gid set to `1000:1000`.
-The debian base image does not have such a user configured.
-We can therefore create the first user called `cc`, wich will by default be assigned the uid:gid pair `1000:1000`.
+Another requirement is, that the application and the RED connectors are executed as the user last set by the `USER` keyword in a Dockerfile.
 Please note, that the user's name does not matter.

 The Dockerfile below does not include an application.
 For a more complete example we advise you to work through the [RED Beginner's Guide](/docs/red-beginners-guide).

 ```docker
 FROM docker.io/debian:9.5-slim